metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 ## Design Details

-Add an optional section `DataImage` to `BareMetalHostSpec`, with sub-fields `Url`, `CredentialsName`, `DisableCertificateVerification` and a secret for dataImage with name `CredentialsName`.
+Add an optional section `DataImage` to `BareMetalHostSpec`, with sub-field `Url`.

-The ISO will be attached when the host is in either the `StateProvisioned` or the `StateExternallyProvisioned` state before `actionManageSteadyState` is called to maintain the State and manage the host power status.
+The ISO will be attached when the `BareMetalHost` object is edited to add the `DataImage` spec triggering a reconciliation.
+In case a reboot is requested at the same time using `RebootAnnotation`, the ISO will be attached first.

-We want to attach the non-bootable ISO without an extra reboot when both attaching the ISO and reboot are requested at the same time.
+The `BareMetalHostStatus` will cache the image details, which will inform us if the attachment succeeded and will also be used for detachment, either when the attachment fails and we retry or when the user explicitly requests detachment by removing the `DataImage` spec from `BareMetalHost` object.

 ### Implementation Details